 That brings us to today's blog post.
-What has the impact been on family law cases from the changes in communication that we have seen occur over the past decade?
-Whereas even ten years ago text messaging was not nearly as common as it is today, in 2020 we text our friends and families more than we talk to them on the phone.
+What has the impact been on family law cases from the changes in communication that we have seen over the past decade?
+Whereas even ten years ago, text messaging was not nearly as common as it is today, in 2020, we text our friends and families more than we talk to them on the phone.
 If I were to take a guess, I would go out on a limb and say that you and I send ten times as many text messages as we do phone calls.

 Keep your personal information personal- don't overshare online

 The trouble begins when we start to cozy up to the internet and its social media websites.
 These are public forums, after all.
 Would you want to post about your latest night out in the Houston Chronicle?
 I don't think so.
-So why would you want to post something potentially embarrassing on the internet?
+So why would you like to post something potentially embarrassing on the internet?
 Anyone with a computer and a little bit of know-how can tap into your online profile and get a pretty good idea regarding what you are all about.

-Be aware that who you network with online matters
+Be aware that who you network with online matters.

 What methods do people employ to get social media evidence for a family law case?

 Here is where you can play detective regarding digging up dirt on your opposing party and their family.
-Usually, an attorney does not have to prompt a client to do so, but it would be a good idea for you to go online and start to look for information that may relevant to your family law case.
-For instance, if your spouse is attempting to win primary custody of your kids, a photo from a random weekday night showing that he's out on the town engaging in bad behavior may seriously help your case.
-A series of photos from consecutive weeks or even months would be even better.
+Usually, an attorney does not have to prompt a client to do so, but it would be a good idea for you to go online and start to look for information that may be relevant to your family law case.
+For instance, if your spouse is attempting to win primary custody of your kids, a photo from a random weekday night showing that he's out on the town engaging in lousy behavior may seriously help your case.
+A series of pictures from consecutive weeks or even months would be even better.

 Here is what your attorney will be doing (and what your spouse's attorney will be doing to you): logging onto their own social media profiles and conducting simple searches of your spouse's name.
 Whatever comes up will be a part of the research that is being conducted.
 If nothing can be found on social media websites, Google is the next logical place to go.
 You may as well as Google your name and see what pops up.
-Odds are it will be pretty benign but if you find something that puts you in an unfavorable light.
+Odds are it will be pretty benign, but if you find something that puts you in an unfavorable light.
 Report back to your attorney about what you have found.

 Text messages as evidence in Texas family law cases

-From a technology standpoint, all you would have to do is figure out how to take a "screenshot" of your phone when a specific text message or string of text messages are up on the screen.
+From a technology standpoint, all you would have to do is figure out how to take a "screenshot" of your phone when a specific text message or string of text messages is up on the screen.
 You can take a screenshot of the text message, save it to your phone and then send it to your attorney.
-Let your attorney take a look and decide as to whether or not it is something that can be used in your case.
+Let your attorney take a look and decide whether or not it is something that can be used in your case.

 Another way that you can use text messages or social media posts as evidence is to prove that your spouse was at a particular place when he is denying being there.
 A party where people were doing drugs and engaging in other bad behavior should not be a place for someone with kids.
-However, if your spouse is shown to be at a party like this on a weekend when he had your child it can be especially damaging to his case.
+However, if your spouse is shown to be at a party like this on a weekend when he had your child, it can be especially damaging to his case.
 Keep this in mind as you engage socially after your family law case has already begun.
-It may be wise just to keep to yourself and to stay at home during your case.
+It may be wise to keep to yourself and to stay at home during your case.

 How do social media posts and text messages become usable evidence?
 Find out tomorrow